Xtrendence/COMP2001-Coursework/README.md

 # COMP2001 Coursework

 This repository contains the code for both Part 1 and Part 2 of the COMP2001 coursework.
+This project got 98/100.

 ### Part 1